stollener/100-days-of-code/log.md

 **Thoughts:** One problem is difficult to solve, so I postponed it for tomorrow.
 I guess I can finish the course by tomorrow.
 Feel like I'm becoming lazy after I skipped a day.
 Have to more concentrate on the project.

+### Day 16: May 22, 2018

+**Working on:** Intro to Computer Science (Udacity) / Front End Development Certification (freeCodeCamp.org)

+**Today's Progress:** Finished all the problem sets from CS101 at Udacity, but only a final problem remains.
+And started Front End Development Certification course at freeCodeCamp.org.

+**Thoughts:** I'll keep the Udacity's problem unsolved for now.
+It's a little bit difficult problem, and I'll get back when I finish the freeCodeCamp's Front End course.
+I think it's more valuable for me to start freeCodeCamp course.

+### Day 17: May 23, 2018

+**Working on:** Front End Development Certification (freeCodeCamp.org)

+**Today's Progress:** Finished "HTML and CSS" section of Front End Development Certification course. - ul, ol, input, form, button, div, class, id, padding, margin, hex code, ...

+**Thoughts:** I've seen most of the tags before, but it's still meaningful to remind me of the basic grammar of html and css.
+And from tomorrow, I'll begin Bootstrap section, and then there will be jQuery and so on.
+I'm happy to study and code.